1abdelhalim/Customer-Behavior-Analytics-with-Apache-NiFi-and-MongoDB/README.md

 ## Prerequisites

-- Docker and Docker Compose must be installed on your machine.
+- Install Docker and Docker Compose

 ## Step 1: Clone the Repository